CrawleyM29/PractiumII-BCC/README.md

 Invasive Ductal Carcinoma (IDC) is a cancer that develops in the milk duct, invading the fibrous and/or fatty breast tissue outside the duct.
 This type of cancer is most common type of brease cancer forming 80% of all breast cacer diagnoses.
 Histology is the study of the microscopic structure of tissues.

+### Notes

+My slides are anly showcasing my Deep Learning as that is what my class is for.
+However, I am including Data Exploraton (before AI Training) to showcase skills for future opportunities.

 ## Table of Contents